-If you have any news of Canadian interest, in the area of traditional jazz, please drop me a line at firstname.lastname@example.org.
+If you have any news of Canadian interest, please contact me at firstname.lastname@example.org.